-All states/UTs are grouped into six zones for this assignment: North-East, East, North-1, North-2, West, and South.
-In this context, the Bureau of Energy Efficiency (BEE), with the assistance of the Confederation of Indian Industry (CII), was involved in identifying major energy guzzling sectors in the West and South Zones, as well as reviewing all existing policies related to energy conservation, which will be presented in the form of this report "State Energy Efficiency Action Plan."
+All states/UTs are grouped into six zones for this assignment: north-east, east, north-1, north-2, west, and south.
+In this context, BEE, with the assistance of CII, will be involved in identifying major energy guzzling sectors in the West and South Zones, as well as reviewing all existing policies related to energy conservation, which will be presented in the form of this report "State Energy Efficiency Action Plan."